 I found help.
 Realising what she did was an extension of the coercive controlling behaviour that had started in the February when she started a sexual relationship with the other woman behind my back, and started falling in love within our marriage, with someone else.
 Blinded by the damage she was doing to our marriage, infatuated with the other partner, our hard won stability and financial security was about to be smashed to bits.
 To allow myself to give in to feelings of huge self doubt and loss now, was not something I was going to allow to happen.

-I was guided by people who wanted to part me with huge invoices and I was separated from the only person who I thought could help me, who had one agenda.
+I was guided by people in the legal profession, folk who want to part you with huge invoices and I was separated from the only person who I thought could help me, who had one agenda.
 Me, out of my children’s lives for good, but me supporting her financial needs and supporting her and a new partner.
+I stupidly, and in blind terror, assumed she would stop hurting me and come to her senses and be the calm rational woman I made children with.
+In my case I was blinded by the love I had for her and the fact whatever she did she still had my love and respect as the mother of my amazing children.

 I had nowhere to turn.
 I couldn’t talk to her, she wouldn’t have helped or been interested, even though I had made sure a decade earlier she had got the help she needed when she had been depressed.
 I hadn’t realised that feelings of loss and grief come in cycles post-divorce or separation.
 What I was experiencing was normal.
 I didn’t have an affair, I didn’t want a divorce, I didn’t want to leave our home.
 I was isolated and locked out.